ShwetaSood/B.Tech-Thesis/README.md

 for a phone is available. <br />
 Cross-Calibration.m - This file helps to cross-calibrate different phones against the primary device and predicting the location
 (using modified kNN) <br />
-recursive_bagging_multiple-  This helps in identifying the best locations to log in an indoor environment Error_Grayscale.m - This plots the error graphs to know the accuracy <br />
+recursive_bagging_multiple-  This helps in identifying the best locations to log in an indoor environment <br />
+Error_Grayscale.m - This plots the error graphs to know the accuracy <br />
 Fall_2015_BTP_Report.pdf - This details my thesis.
 [Last updated Decemember 2015] <br />